Coping with emotions after a c-section (caesarean)

 If the birth didn’t go the way you expected, you may feel that you weren’t in control of what was happening or that you didn’t ‘do it right’.
 You might feel that you’ve let your baby down.

-Although it can be difficult to ignore these feelings, they will fade with time.
+Although it can be difficult to ignore these feelings, they will probably fade with time.
 It can be hard to ignore comments from other people.
 But they haven’t been through your experience.
 Only you know what was best for you and your baby.
 Talking to other parents who have had c-sections can help and may even give you some ideas for how to respond to unhelpful comments.

 “To start with, I found that I was justifying my decision to have a c-section, even though it was needed for health reasons.
 I have since come to terms with the fact I made the right decision for me and my babies and that is all that matters.”